-ACE is a participant lender in the Credit Facility as described above.
+ACE is a participant lender in the Credit Facility as described in Note 2.
 ACE's participation in the Credit Facility represents \$150 of the outstanding loan of \$600 as at July 31, 2009.
-The participant lenders participate on a prorata basis with respect to any warrants and principal and interest payments.
+The participant lenders participate on a pro-rata basis with respect to any warrants and principal and interest payments.